- Search The Registry

 - My Account

 It is believed that Tippu Tip was born in Zanzibar; his birth name was Hamad bin Muhammad bin Juma bin Rajab el Murjebi.
-However, he was more commonly known as Tippu Tib, which translates to "the gatherer together of wealth."
+However, he was more commonly known as Tippu Tib, meaning "the gatherer together of wealth."
 His mother, Bint Habib bin Bashir, was a Muscat Arab of the ruling class.
 His father and paternal grandfather were coastal Swahili who had taken part in the earliest trading expeditions to the interior.

 In 1886, while Tippu Tip was in Zanzibar, a dispute arose between his fort at Stanley Falls and a smaller, nearby Congo Free Statefort led by Captain Walter Deane and Lt.
 Dubois.
 Tip's men at the Stanley Falls fort alleged that Deane had stolen a slave woman from an Arab officer there.
 Deane asserted that the girl had fled after being badly beaten by her master and that he had only offered her refuge.
 Tip's men attacked the fort, and after a four-day siege, the defenders ran out of ammunition and fled, abandoning the fort.
 The Free State made no counterattack, and Tip began to move more men into the Congo, including several Arab slave captains and some Congolese leaders, such as Gongo Lutete.

 Around 1890/91, he returned to Zanzibar, where he retired.
 His son, Sefu, carried on the war.
 Tippu Tip wrote his autobiography, the first example of this literary genre in the Bantu Swahili language.
 Dr. Heinrich Brode, who knew him in Zanzibar, transcribed the manuscript into Roman script and German.
 It was translated into English and published in Britain in 1907.
 Tippu Tip died June 13, 1905, of malaria in his home in Stone Town, the main town on the island of Zanzibar.